Mental Health helplines & online resources

 Make a Difference

 That’s us: A community mental health charity and wellbeing hub based in Tavistock, Devon.
-We’re here to provide friendship, peer support and a listening ear, as well as support and advice to help you with the practical side of life, when you are living with a mental illness.
+We’re here to provide friendship, support and a listening ear, as well as support and advice to help you with the practical side of life, when you are living with a mental illness.

 Devon Recovery Learning Community